groupon/odo/README.md

 ## Override Types
 An override is simply a static function with an annotation specifying the type of override it is.
 Currently available override types are:

-- @ResponseOverride (com.groupon.odo.proxylib.plugin.ResponseOverride) - Overrides response data from an HTTP request.
+- @ResponseOverride (com.groupon.odo.plugin.ResponseOverride) - Overrides response data from an HTTP request.
 Currently only passes string data to the function.
-- @RequestOverride (com.groupon.odo.proxylib.plugin.RequestOverride) - Not currently defined - Only custom overrides are supported so far (query replacement)
+- @RequestOverride (com.groupon.odo.plugin.RequestOverride) - Not currently defined - Only custom overrides are supported so far (query replacement)

 ## Maven Project For Plugins
 1. Create a new maven project